ThodorisZampakis/GradingInformationSystem/README.md

-INFORMATION GRADING SYSTEM FOR UNIVERSITY OF MACEDONIA.
+INFORMATION GRADING SYSTEM FOR THE UNIVERSITY OF MACEDONIA

-With this grading system, students can be registered to see their grades and secretary to submit their final grades.
+This grading system allows students to register and view their grades, and secretaries to submit final grades.
-If you want to check an operation based on a teacher's name, go to Main2.java class to take the default teachers names.
+To check operations related to a teacher, go to the Main2.java class to find the default teacher names.
-If you want to login as secretary, just register as "secretary" with filling the id field with filling the password field.
-In this way, our system understand that we login as secretary.
+To log in as a secretary, simply register with the username "secretary" and fill in both the ID and password fields.
+This way, the system understands that you are logging in as a secretary.